ghazalna/LV-Segmentation-Using-Deep-Learning-Techniques/README.md

 The project utilizes publicly available datasets for LV segmentation, such as the ACDC dataset.
 Proper preprocessing, normalization, and augmentation techniques are applied to improve the model's performance.

 ## **Methodology**

-1. **Data Preparation**: Preprocessing, augmentation, and splitting the data into training, validation, and test sets.
+## Image Preprocessing and Augmentation

+### Preprocessing Steps

 To ensure consistent and effective training of the model, images and masks undergo several preprocessing steps:

-   **A.Loading and Normalization:**
+#### Loading and Normalization
-   - Images and masks are loaded from specified paths.
+- **Images and masks** are loaded from specified paths.
-   - Pixel values are normalized to the range [0, 1] for both images and masks.
+- **Pixel values** are normalized to the range [0, 1] for both images and masks.

-   **B.Data Augmentation:**
+#### Data Augmentation
 To improve the model's robustness and generalization, various data augmentation techniques are applied:
-   - Flipping: Images are randomly flipped horizontally with a 50% chance.
+- **Flipping:** Images are randomly flipped horizontally with a 50% chance.
-   - Offsetting: Random shifts in the x and y directions are applied.
+- **Offsetting:** Random shifts are applied in the x and y directions.
-   - Scaling: Random scaling is applied within a specified range.
+- **Scaling:** Random scaling is applied within a specified range.
-   - Rotation: Random rotations are performed within a defined angle range.
+- **Rotation:** Random rotations are performed within a defined angle range.
-   - Noise Addition: Gaussian noise is added to images to simulate real-world variability.
+- **Noise Addition:** Gaussian noise is added to images to simulate real-world variability.

-   **C.Dataset Creation:**
+#### Dataset Creation
-   - Images and masks are split into training and validation sets.
+- **Splitting:** Images and masks are divided into training and validation sets.
-   - TensorFlow Datasets are created for efficient loading, preprocessing, and batching.
+- **TensorFlow Datasets:** TensorFlow Datasets are created for efficient loading, preprocessing, and batching.

-   **D.Visualization:**
+#### Visualization
-         A subset of images and masks is visualized to verify the preprocessing and augmentation processes These preprocessing and augmentation steps are designed to enhance model performance and ensure that the model generalizes well across various image conditions.
+- **Subset Visualization:** A subset of images and masks is visualized to verify the preprocessing and augmentation processes.

-3. **Model Selection**: Evaluation of different deep learning models:
+## **Model Selection**: Evaluation of different deep learning models:
    - **U-Net**: A popular encoder-decoder architecture for biomedical image segmentation.
    - **Attention U-Net**: An improved version of U-Net with an attention mechanism for focusing on important regions in the image.
    - **V-Net**: A 3D convolutional network specifically designed for volumetric medical image segmentation.
-4. **Model Training**: Training selected models on prepared data, optimizing hyperparameters, and using advanced techniques to enhance learning.
+## **Model Training**: Training selected models on prepared data, optimizing hyperparameters, and using advanced techniques to enhance learning.
-5. **Evaluation**: Assessing model performance using metrics like Dice Coefficient and Intersection over Union (IoU).
+## **Evaluation**: Assessing model performance using metrics like Dice Coefficient and Intersection over Union (IoU).
-6. **Improvement and Fine-Tuning**: Iteratively refining models by adjusting hyperparameters, applying advanced techniques, and conducting error analysis.
+## **Improvement and Fine-Tuning**: Iteratively refining models by adjusting hyperparameters, applying advanced techniques, and conducting error analysis.

 ## Results